temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule update: Update a Schedule with a new definition

 The temporal schedule update command updates an existing Schedule.
-It replaces the entire configuration of the schedule, including spec, action, and policies.
+It replaces the entire configuration of the schedule, including spec, action, and policies

 #### Options